sfkse/BankistApp/README.md

 # BankistApp

-### You can use js as username and 111 as password for the login credentials.
+You can use these information for the login credentials **username:js password:1111** .

-### To be able to cross check money transfers use these credentials as second username: jd password:2222
+To be able to cross check money transfers use these credentials as second user **username: jd password:2222**